elsteveogrande/cxx2350/README.md

 This alternate SDK aims to provide a header-only representation to make integration as simple as possible.
 It's C++-native so C++ structs and features make things a little easier (if you like C++).

-See `Test.cc` and `Makefile` to see how this all comes together, and how you can integrate this into your projects.
+See the `examples/` directory and `Makefile` to see how this all comes together, and how you can integrate this into your projects.

 ## Requirements